-Remove the dust plug (P) from the release bolt access hole of the brake chamber.
+Remove the end plug from the release bolt access hole of the brake chamber (P).
 Use a flashlight to check for evidence of spring breakage.

 Brake chamber stroke (Q) can also be checked while applying and releasing the parking brake.
 If the expected range of motion is not observed, the spring may be broken.
-Also, the contents will rattle if the piggy-back is removed and shaken, indicating a probable broken spring.
+Also, the contents will rattle if the piggyback is removed and shaken, indicating a probable broken spring.

-Replace with the appropriate MGM Brakes piggyback.
+Replace with appropriate MGM piggyback.

-"The parking brake will not stay released (dragging brakes)."
+"The parking brake will not stay released" (Dragging brakes)

-1. Available air pressure to the brake chamber is insufficient.
+1. Available air pressure to the brake chamber insufficient.